A comprehensive audit of my lifestyle

 3. Once we’ve created our list, we’ll assign “difficulty” scores to each task (i.e we estimate how hard it would be for us to solve these friction points right now).

-4. Lastly, we’ll begin solving these friction points starting from least difficulty to most difficulty.
-We’ll do this to gain momentum, and because, with less initial friction in our lives, subsequent friction points become easier to solve.
+4. Lastly, we’ll begin solving these friction points starting from the least difficult to the most difficult.
+Why least -> most?
+Because it a) helps us build momentum, and b) with less initial friction in our lives, subsequent friction points become easier to solve.

 Steps 1-3 take ~60 minutes.
 Step 4 can take days, weeks, or months.
-I typically recommend that you space out Step 4 to make it less momentous-seeming—i.e take care of a few friction points per day rather than trying to solve all of them at once.
+I typically recommend that you space out Step 4 to make it seem less intractable—i.e take care of a few friction points per day rather than trying to solve all of them at once.

 Before we begin